JakeSteam/blog-programming/_drafts/2024-11-18-what-the-hell-are-octocats.md

 Towards the end of 2014, something unusual happened to Octocat!
 It gained more detailed features, distinctive expressions, eyes, and other facial features, and it is clearly not a human.
 The limbs seem much "stretchier", and the character is in much more active poses.

+Many of these images were used for temporary landing pages, promotional material, and other short-lived content.
+As such, finding the actual source or reason behind their creation can be tricky!

 This era started in late 2014 and is still dominant.

 <table style="text-align: center;">